All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 2. Select the top layer and set the blending mode (either Screen or Multiply – depending on the desired effect).

-3. Adjust opacity, add a mask for precise detail adjustments.
+3. Adjust the opacity, add a mask for precise detail adjustments.

 Where is double exposure used?

-📷 In photography – for creating artistic portraits, surreal shots, advertising campaigns.
+📷 In photography – to create artistic portraits, surreal shots, advertising campaigns.

 🎞️ In cinematography – for example, the series True Detective (2014) actively used this technique in its opening credits.

-🖌️ In design and advertising – posters, album covers, magazines often use double exposure for a striking visual impact.
+🖌️ In design and advertising – posters, album covers, magazines often use double exposure for a striking visual effect.

-If you haven't tried making a double exposure yet – give it a go!
-It's not just a technique, but a true magic of overlaying worlds. ✨
+If you haven't tried creating a double exposure yet – give it a shot!
+It's not just a technique, but a true magic of layering worlds. ✨

 This post doesn't have any additions from the author yet.

 Ghost in the Shell.
-In what order should I watch it?
+In what order to watch?

 21 Jan 16:02

 Ghost in the Shell.
-In what order should I watch it?
+In what order to watch?

 Taratuli